2024年10月14日

 However, the names of Japanese researchers, particularly Shunichi Amari and Kunihiko Fukushima, are barely mentioned in this report.
 Although they laid the foundations of neural networks earlier than Hinton and Hopfield, their contributions seem to be underappreciated.
 In fact, when I attended Professor Amari's lectures as an undergraduate, I mistakenly assumed that the principles of neural networks were simple and unimportant.
 This article highlights the importance of not just publishing research results, but also making efforts to disseminate them.

-Furthermore, the Nobel Prize in Chemistry was awarded to researchers who contributed to protein structure prediction using AI technology, making it clear that AI technology is also playing a major role in the fields of physics and chemistry.
+Furthermore, the Nobel Prize in Chemistry was awarded to researchers who contributed to protein structure prediction using AI technology, demonstrating the significant role AI technology is playing in the fields of physics and chemistry.
 How will AI technology develop in the future?

 In any case, it is clear that a major movement is occurring in the field of science and technology research.
 I believe that the CUC Research Center must also quickly publish and disseminate useful research results.